naoyoshinori/logging_support/README.md

    __init__.py
 ```

-Here is an example of mypackage, which uses getLogger from the standard logging library.
+Here is an example of mypackage, which uses `getLogger` from the Python standard logging library.

 ```python
 # mypackage/__init__.py